Why Does Sex Create Attachment? The Science Behind Sex & Feelings Of Love

 2. Parts Of Your Brain Literally Shut Down During Orgasm

 If you've ever thought your orgasm drove you "out of your mind," you're not actually that far off.
 As it turns out, the lateral orbitofrontal cortex actually shuts down during an orgasm.
 Why does this matter?
-“This region is considered to be the voice of reason and controls behavior," Medical Daily explains.
-“Many people feel a sense of confusion, weakness, or feel foggy and unsteady,” adds Bass
+“This region is considered to be the voice of reason and controls behavior," Medical Daily explained, in a story published in April 2014 titled Brain On Sex: How The Brain Functions During An Orgasm.
+“Many people feel a sense of confusion, weakness, or feel foggy and unsteady,” adds Bass.

 Essentially, your brain shuts down and floods with cuddle hormones.